ocean eco watch

 Ocean Eco Watch

-Ocean Eco Watch aims to map and analyse plastic debris in coastal areas using daily satellite imagery.
+Ocean Eco Watch maps and aims to analyse plastic debris in coastal areas using daily satellite imagery.
 Their technology predicts where problematic plastic waste concentrations might be found in real-time.
 With a team of four developers focused on improving the model’s quality and scalability, they hired me to address usability issues and identify key features for their roadmap.

 The challenge